wblabio/wgact/src/readme.txt

 * Fix: item_name for GA4 add_to_cart events
 [//]: # fs_premium_only_end
 * Fix: Output of product prices as float
+* Fix: Added string to float conversion in wooptpm_get_order_item_price to make sure a float is returned

 = 1.10.10 =